freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/03-front-end-development-libraries/bootstrap/split-your-bootstrap-row.md

 # --description--

-Ahora que tenemos una fila de Bootstrap, vamos a dividirla en dos columnas para hospedar nuestros elementos.
+Now that we have a Bootstrap Row, let's split it into two columns to house our elements.

-Crea dos elementos `div` dentro de tu fila, ambos con la clase `col-xs-6`.
+Crea dos elementos `div` dentro de tu "row", ambos con la clase `col-xs-6`.

 # --hints--